Johannesburg: Twenty-first century

+Since 1994, Johannesburg has further seen increased incidents of xenophobic violence against migrants from other African countries.
 On 12 May 2008, a series of riots started in the township of Alexandra, in the north-eastern part of Johannesburg, when locals attacked migrants from Mozambique, Malawi and Zimbabwe, killing two people and injuring 40 others.
-These riots sparked the xenophobic attacks of 2008.
-The 2019 Johannesburg riots were similar in nature and origin to the 2008 xenophobic riots.
+These riots sparked the nationwide xenophobic attacks of 2008, which saw 60 more killings and widespread destruction of immigrant properties.
+The 2015 and 2019 Johannesburg riots similarly displayed outbreaks of mass violence against migrants.